arthur-ai/arthur-engine-any-agent-tool/README.md

         model_id="gpt-4.1",
         instructions="""You are an agent that helps users answer questions.

-        When a user asks a question, first validate their question is allowed by passing it to the prompt argument of the arthur_tool.
+        Before responding to the user, pass the user's original question and your response into the arthur_tool to make sure it passes the safety checks.

-        If the question fails any of the checks, respond to the user with a helpful message saying you can't answer their question because it violates content policies.
+        If any of the checks fail, respond to the user with a helpful message that you can't answer their question.

-        After verifying the user's question is valid, verify your answer is valid by passing it as the response argument of the arthur tool.

-        Generate new responses until it passes all validation checks, then respond to the user.""", tools=[arthur_tool],
+        When using the arthur_tool, pass the prompt/response directly to the tool without adding additional instructions or modifying it in any way.
+        """,
+        tools=[arthur_tool],
     )
 )